giantswarm/handbook/content/docs/support-and-ops/processes/customer-check-upgrade-changes.md

 ### Purpose

-When uprading Giant Swarm releases you will notice that the kubernetes version is also being upgraded.
+When upgrading Giant Swarm releases you will notice that the kubernetes version is also being upgraded.
 As part of the upgrade process it should be a habit to check for the newest changes upstream.
 This ensures that the diffs, deprecations, and new features from an upstream kubernetes perspective are known.

 There is not a right or wrong way to go about this process because there is not one tool that simply gives all of the answers.
 However, the following tools combine to give a nice overview of the important changes.
 Let us know if you have thoughts as well!